Bicycling Tour France: Normandy & Brittany | VBT Bicycling Vacations Skip to Main Content

 Departure Airplane

-After an included breakfast this morning, complimentary transportation to the Paris Charles de Gaulle airport will be provided (an approximately 60- to 90-minute drive, depending on traffic) for your departing flight.
-Please ensure you are ready in the hotel reception area at the designated time.
+After an included breakfast this morning, complimentary transportation will be provided to Paris Charles de Gaulle Airport—a drive of approximately 60 to 90 minutes, depending on traffic—for your departing flight.

 Included Meals: Breakfast